AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-anatomy-agentic-analytics-system.md

 A well-designed agent begins by listing available schemas, then listing tables in the relevant schema, then describing the tables most likely to contain the relevant data, then examining column statistics to understand data ranges and null rates.
 This typically takes 3–5 tool calls before the agent writes its first analytical query.

-This exploration step is expensive — it adds 5–10 seconds to the response time.
+This exploration step is expensive : it adds 5–10 seconds to the response time.
 But it prevents the agent from writing SQL that references non-existent columns or joins on mismatched types.
-The alternative — skipping exploration and trusting the model's general knowledge — produces errors on real schemas that don't match the training distribution.
+The alternative,  skipping exploration and trusting the model's general knowledge : produces errors on real schemas that don't match the training distribution.

 Semantic layers reduce the exploration cost significantly.
 When table and column documentation is rich and accurate, the agent can often go straight to the analytical query without full schema exploration, because the metadata provides the context it would otherwise need to discover empirically.